Unitary representations of real reductive groups: Jantzen filtrations and Hermitian forms

 unique up to a nonzero scalar multiple.
-Fix a lowest $K$-type $\mu$ of $J(\Gamma)$ (equivalently, a lowest $K$-type of $V(\lambda)$) and normalize $L_t$ by the requirement
+Fix a lowest $K$-type $\mu$ of $J(\Gamma)$ (equivalently, a lowest $K$-type of $V(\Lambda)$) and normalize $L_t$ by the requirement

 \begin{enumerate}[resume] \item The intertwining operator $L_t$ is a rational function of $t$ (that is, each matrix entry is a quotient of polynomials) having no poles on $[0,\infty)$. \item The limit operator $L_0$ is a unitary intertwining operator between two unitarily induced representations. \item Suppose that $J(\Gamma)$ admits a nonzero invariant or $c$-invariant Hermitian form $\langle,\rangle_1$.
 Regard this as a form on $I_{\quo}(\Gamma)$ with radical equal to the maximal submodule, and therefore as a form on $V(\Lambda)$.
-Then this form has a canonical extension to a rational family of forms $\langle,\rangle_t$ on $V(\Lambda)$, characterized by the two requirements \begin{enumerate} \item for $t > 0$, the form $\langle,\rangle_t$ is invariant for $I_{\quo}(\Gamma_t)$; and \item the form $\langle,\rangle_t$ is constant on the fixed lowest $K$-type $\mu$. \end{enumerate} The family of forms also satisfies \begin{enumerate}[resume] \item the form $\langle,\rangle_t$ has no poles on $[0,\infty)$; and \item for $t > 0$, the radical of $\langle,\rangle_t$ is equal to the maximal proper submodule, so that the form descends to a nondegenerate form on the Langlands quotient $J(\Gamma_t)$. \end{enumerate} \end{enumerate} \end{proposition} \begin{proof}[Outline of proof] We will not give a detailed argument; but since the results about rational dependence on $t$ are so fundamental to our unitarity algorithm, we will recall briefly the reasoning.
-Of course the statement about a common space is part of Theorem \ref{thm:LC}; and the description of that space is a consequence of the decomposition $G=KMAN$.
-(This is closely related to the Iwasawa decomposition of $G$, but not the same, since $MAN$ is not a minimal parabolic subgroup of $G$.
-If one begins with a minimal parabolic subgroup $M_1A_1N_1$ of $M$, then $M_1(A_1A)(N_1N)$ is a minimal parabolic in $G$, so $G=K(A_1A)(N_1N)$ is an Iwasawa decomposition.
-Combining this with the Iwasawa decomposition $M = (M\cap K)A_1N_1$ of $M$ leads to the formulas
+Then this form has a canonical extension to a rational family of forms $\langle,\rangle_t$ on $V(\Lambda)$, characterized by the two requirements \begin{enumerate} \item for $t > 0$, the form $\langle,\rangle_t$ is invariant for $I_{\quo}(\Gamma_t)$; and \item the form $\langle,\rangle_t$ is constant on the fixed lowest $K$-type $\mu$. \end{enumerate} The family of forms also satisfies \begin{enumerate}[resume] \item the form $\langle,\rangle_t$ has no poles on $[0,\infty)$; and \item for $t > 0$, the radical of $\langle,\rangle_t$ is the maximal proper submodule, so that the form descends to a nondegenerate form on the Langlands quotient $J(\Gamma_t)$. \end{enumerate} \end{enumerate} \end{proposition}